Christmas Gift (album): Song selection

 Two songs are covers of songs not directly related to Christmas by popular Western musicians.
 The first is Leonard Cohen's "Hallelujah," and the second is Queen's Japanese song, "Teo Torriatte (Let Us Cling Together)."

-"Ave Maria" is a re-recording of the Vladimir Fyodorovich Vavilov classical piece of music, originally found on Kokia's The Voice album.
-In the Christmas Gift version it is sung in a different key, with different lyrics (Girolamo Savonarola's 1495 Hail Mary prayer in Latin).
+"Ave Maria" is a cover of the Johann Sebastian Bach classical piece of music with lyrics from Hail Mary prayer in Latin.
+Earlier the same year Kokia recorded Vavilov's "Ave Maria" on her "The Voice" album.

 Release

 Much like Kokia's first album released on Wasabi Records, Aigakikoeru: Listen for the Love, it was released in France prior to the Japanese release.
 The French edition was released on October 22, three weeks before the Japanese release.